ProjectPythia/pythia-foundations/preamble/how-to-use.md

 Pythia content.
 The second, Core Scientific Python Packages, covers what we believe are the most important and “foundational” packages in the Scientific Python Ecosystem.
-These packages serve as the building blocks for many of the more geo-science focused components of the Scientific Python Ecosystem.
+These packages serve as the building blocks for many of the more geoscience focused components of the Scientific Python Ecosystem.

 ## Running Pythia Foundation examples